AaronNGray/sool-language/docs/Reference_Manual/C++_Compatibilty_Extensions.md

 ## C++ Compatibility Extensions

 ### Introduction
 It is intended as an extension to SOOL to allow C++ code to be both translated and C++ modules to be imported.
 This requires dealing with the sematics and pragmatics of the C++ Language.
-This requires for post transalted code either to convert and "markup" paramter types or to allow koenig lookup to be specified for SOOL code.
-And also to allow both the calling of C++ code using koenig lookup and SOOL code that has been specified as using koenig lookup.
+Requiring for post translated code either to allow koenig lookup to be specified by keyword for the SOOL code or to convert and "markup" parameter types.
+This will allow both the calling of C++ code using koenig lookup and SOOL code that has been specified as using koenig lookup.

 ### Koenig lookup
 ```